The organisations we support

 At Emerald Life, we're committed to becoming a valued part of the community.
 And our partnerships with forward-thinking organisations that promote equality are a crucial part of this.

-There are several organisations that we're proud to call our partners – Positive East, Stonewall, the Albert Kennedy Trust, Diversity Role Models, and Human Dignity Trust.
+There are several organisations that we're proud to call our partners – Positive East, Stonewall, the Albert Kennedy Trust, the UN Trust Fund to End Violence Against Women, Diversity Role Models, WOFFF and the London Falcons.
 As well as offering each of these organisations financial support, we have a partnership with each that extends well beyond that.
 For example, we run a paid intern programme with the Albert Kennedy Trust – enabling young, homeless LGBT adults to gain experience and confidence by working in our office.
 Further, with Stonewall, we're currently exploring the roll-out of a diversity and inclusion training programme for commercial organisations.

 You'll find out a little more about each of our partners below.